ESPO Framework Approved. Schools & councils can procure directly. Learn more →

 Expert answers about clinical waste classification, sharps disposal regulations, and healthcare waste compliance.

-UK clinical waste bins follow a colour-coded system under HTM 07-01: yellow for infectious waste requiring incineration, orange for infectious waste suitable for alternative treatment, purple for cytotoxic and cytostatic waste, and yellow with black stripe for offensive non-infectious waste.
-Sharps must be placed in yellow-lidded containers conforming to BS 7320.
+UK clinical waste bags follow a colour-coded system under HTM 07-01: yellow bags for infectious waste requiring incineration, orange bags for infectious waste suitable for alternative treatment, purple bags for cytotoxic and cytostatic waste, and yellow with black stripe for offensive non-infectious waste.
+Sharps must be placed in yellow-lidded rigid containers conforming to BS 7320, and pharmaceutical waste in blue-lidded containers.

 Sharps containers must be collected before they reach the fill line (typically three-quarters full) and must not be stored for longer than 3 months from the date of first use, as per HTM 07-01 guidance.
-High-volume settings like GP surgeries and dental practices may need weekly or fortnightly collection.
+We offer weekly, fortnightly, monthly or quarterly collection based on your requirements — high-volume settings like GP surgeries and dental practices typically need weekly or fortnightly, while low-volume settings can run at quarterly intervals within the HTM 07-01 limit.

 Clinical waste requires consignment notes (for hazardous waste) or waste transfer notes (for offensive waste) at every collection, as mandated by the Hazardous Waste Regulations 2005 and Environmental Protection Act 1990.
 You must retain these records for a minimum of 3 years.
 Hygiene Solutions provides all documentation as standard.